-Lastly, there’s the Landing Gear undercover money belt that is the most expensive.
+Lastly, there’s the Landing Gear undercover money belt.

 This modern money belt is made of Ripstop nylon and is double stitched for extra strength.
-It also features RFID protection, preventing unauthorized use of credit cards and ATM cards.
-And the rear is made of moisture-absorbing material so you can wear this all day long.
+It also features RFID protection.
+And the backing is made of moisture-absorbing material so you can wear this all day long.

 The Landing Gear undercover money belt is also designed for big people, with an adjustable belt that can fit up to a 56 inch waist.
 It also has enough space for bulky items.
 The first compartment up front is large and has two sections—one for a wallet, and another for passports and maps.
 Then there’s a second zippered compartment which can hold bills and coins.

 You would be hard pressed to find something to dislike about this Landing Gear money belt.
-Perhaps the only thing you may not like about it is the logo placed in front of the money belt.
+Perhaps the only thing you may not like about it is the logo placed in front of it.